 Thornden School is part of the HISP Multi Academy Trust.
-The Academy Committee of the school is the admission authority for Thornden School and will consider first all those applications received by the published deadline of midnight on 31 October 2024.
-Notifications to parents offering a secondary school place will be sent by the County Council on 3 March 2025.
+The Academy Committee of the school is the admission authority for Thornden School and will consider first all those applications received by the published deadline of midnight on 31 October 2025.
+Notifications to parents offering a secondary school place will be sent by the County Council on 2 March 2026.

-The published admission number (PAN) for Thornden School for 2025-2026 is 290.
+The published admission number (PAN) for Thornden School for 2026-2027 is 290.

-Applications made after the deadline on 31 October 2024 will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.